Supporters and Outside Organizations

 Council of Industry and Academic Advisors

-Representatives of businesses and industries can serve as an advisor of the Center's Council of Industry and Academic Advisors.
+Representatives of businesses and industries serve as an advisor of the Center's Council of Industry and Academic Advisors.

 Members of the Council provide feedback on the skills and knowledge needed in the workforce.
 They may also recommend ways CP-STEM can prepare students to meet your needs.
 They assist CP-STEM with establishing a network of industry professionals and advise us of strategies for sustainability.
 Some may serve as mentors for Oakton students pursuing science, technology, engineering, or mathematics fields.